jataware/MaxHop/README.md

 Image

 Locusts undergo 3 main stages of development: egg, hopper, and adult.
-We decided to expand the model to account for locusts as adult swarms during their most destructive stage of devleopment.
+We decided to expand the model to account for locusts as adult swarms – their most destructive stage of development.
 After the locust egg hatches, it grows hind legs to jump or hop around on.
 During this hopper stage, the locust's movement is largely determined by environmental factors.
-However, when large amounts of rainfall follow a drought, its behavior can completely change as a sexually mature adult with wings.
-The locusts crowd onto small areas of vegetation during droughts and begin to breed rapidly once the rainfall ensues.
-They become more sociable influenced by food and wind fly for long periods of time.
+However, when large amounts of rainfall follow a drought, its behavior completely changes once becoming a sexually mature adult.
+Locusts crowd onto small areas of vegetation during droughts and begin to breed rapidly once the rainfall ensues.
+Their solitary lifestyles shifts to one in which they travel together as a swarm.
+As swarms, the locusts migrate long distances in search of food; thus, their movement is largely determined by factors related to food and wind.

 **Model Performance**

-As swarms differ
+We expect a degradation in the performance of the model for locust swarms